 Built on best-in-class NDIR technology, this sensor module is extremely popular across CO2Meter customers and also has a lifespan of more than 15 years.

 Additionally, this sensor module can be connected to a sensor development kit for those who want to gain further analysis and measure or graph the gas concentration levels over time for data logging purposes.

-Aside from accuracy, another important factor in sensing technology is how to effectively read and collect data whether through traditional analog or digital outputs or connectivity to the cloud or wireless monitoring.
+Aside from accuracy, another important factor in sensing technology is how to effectively read and collect data.
+This could be through traditional analog or digital outputs, connectivity to the cloud or wireless monitoring.

 With the ability to remotely monitor gas concentrations "on-the-go", customers are able to gain critical measurements and updates, all from a smartphone or PC.
-CO2Meter customers or anyone looking for cloud-based monitoring and data logging capabilities continue to lean towards the Aranet4 PRO Indoor Air Quality Monitor.
+Customers looking for an intuitive display with wireless monitoring via their smartphone, lean on the Aranet4 PRO Indoor Air Quality Monitor.